handsontable/handsontable/docs/next/guides/rows/row-hiding.md

 By default, hidden rows are included in copying and pasting.

-To exclude hidden rows from copying and pasting, in the `hiddenRows` object, set the `copyPasteEnabled` property to `false`:
+To exclude hidden rows from copying and pasting, in the `hiddenRows` object, set the `copyPasteEnable` property to `false`:

 ::: example #example6
 ```js